s10208233/ID-Assignment01/README.md

 Shows the latest news relevant to Kygo
 #### Music (indext.html)
 A small sniplet/preview of the Music page (music.html) with a button linking to the Music page itself.

 ### Music - music.html
 Displays albums and singles of Kygo in chronological order by year.

 ### Tour Dates - tour-dates.html
+Displays the tour date of Kygo's live shows.
+Currently unavailable, at the bottom of the table links to the contact page.

 ### Merch - merch.html
 ### Videos - videos.html
 ### About - about.html